Start Your Arizona LLC in just a Few Minutes

 According to the state laws, the notice must be published for three consecutive days in a local newspaper of a county where your business is established.
 You should plan to spend anywhere from $65 to $90 for such publications.
 These publications must be submitted within the first 60 days of your business registration in the state of Arizona.
 If you fail to realize the responsibility, the state has the right to revoke your business registration.

-Often, it is difficult to provide a streamlined notice of publication that will fit every company.
+Often, it is difficult to provide a streamlined notice of publication that will fit every LLC.
 Therefore, it is better to consult a professional agent or the local newspaper to ask them about the details.

 - Operating Agreement

-- EIN, Employer Identification Number
+- Employer Identification Number (EIN)

 When to Amend an Operating Agreement according to the State Law?